My eyes snap open with a sharp gasp for air, my lungs aching and hungry.

 I glance back at her, "Haven't you seen a naked man before?"

-She blushes and turns her back to me, embarrassed more about her red face than my nudity.
+She blushes and turns her back to me.

-I begin to pull my clothes out, quickly donning deep red woolen pants with leather gussets and a black hemp spun tunic.
-I lace my leather belt into place and slide my leather boots on, with sabatons to match.
-I pull out red ribbons and wrap my hands with muscle memory, weaving them between my fingers and around my wrists for support, sliding iron plate bracers over my arms.
+I ignore her and pull my clothes out, quickly donning deep red woolen pants with leather gussets and a black hemp spun tunic.
+I lace my leather belt into place and slide my sabatons on.
+I pull out red strips of and wrap my hands with muscle memory, weaving them between my fingers and around my wrists for support, sliding iron plate bracers over my arms.
 My cloak lays in a pile at the bottom of the chest.
 I quickly snatch it up, pressing my face into it.
 Scent is so inextricably tied to memory.
 I inhale deeply, desperate to pull my past from its dregs.
 It gives me nothing.
 Only linseed oil and the scent of dusty roads, earthy, metallic, with a vague perfume of aged gore.

 I hear something clang and look to see my greatsword.
 Hilt jagged, blade still sitting in its scabbard.
 I smell it again.
 Linseed oil.
 Paladin.
 I'm a Paladin!
 But I can't remember the nature of my oath.
 Yet another question that will have to wait.
 I throw my cloak over my shoulders.
 The weight of the wool is a comforting embrace.
 I feel safe again.
 It falls to the length of my shins, and I adjust the hood before strapping my scabbard to my back.
 I can begin again.